-On Aug.
-17, 2018, the IRS addressed a key issue for investors in Freddie Mac PCs that are interested in exchanging their PCs for UMBS beginning in June 2019.
-Specifically, the IRS addressed whether a conversion would trigger gain or loss.
-PC investors with built-in gain in their PCs could be inhibited from converting their PCs for UMBS if the conversion resulted in a tax liability.
-Conversely, PC investors with built-in losses in their PCs could reap a tax advantage if they could currently recognize a loss from the conversion.[12]
-The IRS ruled, however, that no gain or loss would be recognized by reason of a conversion of a PC for a UMBS.
+On August 17, 2018, the IRS addressed a key issue for investors in Freddie Mac PCs that are interested in exchanging their PCs for UMBSs beginning in June 2019.
+Specifically, the IRS addressed whether a Conversion would trigger gain or loss.
+PC investors with built-in gain in their PCs could be inhibited from converting their PCs for UMBSs if the conversion resulted in a tax liability.
+Conversely, PC investors with built-in losses in their PCs could reap a tax advantage if they could currently recognize a loss from the conversion.13 The IRS ruled, however, that no gain or loss would be recognized by reason of a conversion of a PC for a UMBS.
 This ruling was based on a holding that the change of a PC into a UMBS was not a significant modification.
 We'll explain below.

-Generally, a taxpayer must recognize gain or loss realized from an exchange of property where the property exchanged differs "materially either in kind or in extent" from the property received.[13]
-This rule is not limited to actual exchanges.
-For example, a modification to a bilateral arrangement may be so substantial as to amount to a deemed exchange of the "old" property for "new" property.[14]
-Prior to the issuance of Treasury Regulation Section 1.1001-3 in 1992, interpretation of the "material difference" principle of Treasury Regulation Section 1.1001-1(a) was most notably addressed by the IRS in Revenue Ruling 90-109 [15] and the U.S. Supreme Court in Cottage Savings Association. v.
-Commissioner.[16]
-Revenue Ruling 90-109 dealt with a taxpayer that purchased a key person insurance policy on the life of an employee listing the taxpayer as the sole beneficiary under the policy.
+As a general rule, a taxpayer must recognize gain or loss realized from an exchange of property where the property exchanged differs "materially either in kind or in extent" from the property received.14 This rule is not limited to actual exchanges.
+For example, a modification to a bilateral arrangement may be so substantial as to amount to a deemed exchange of the "old" property for "new" property.15 Prior to the issuance of Treasury Regulation § 1.1001-3 in 1992, interpretation of the "material difference" principle of Treasury Regulation § 1.1001-1(a) was most notably addressed by the IRS in Revenue Ruling 90-10916 and the Supreme Court in Cottage Savings Assn. v.
+Comm'r.17 Revenue Ruling 90-109 dealt with a taxpayer that purchased a key person insurance policy on the life of an employee listing the taxpayer as the sole beneficiary under the policy.
 The policy provided the taxpayer with the right to change the insured.
 The taxpayer eventually exercised this right.
 The only change effected by the exercise of the right was the employee insured under the policy; the benefits and premiums under the policy were not changed.
-In its analysis, the IRS articulated the "fundamental change" concept which provides, in relevant part, that "[a] change in contractual terms ... is treated as an exchange under [S]ection 1001 if there is a sufficiently fundamental or material change [such] that the substance of the original contract is altered."
+In its analysis, the IRS articulated the

+"fundamental change" concept which provides, in relevant part, that "[a] change in contractual terms . . . is treated as an exchange under [S]ection 1001 if there is a sufficiently fundamental or material change [such] that the substance of the original contract is altered."
 The IRS, looking at the exercise of the right by the taxpayer, determined that the essence of a life insurance contract is the life that is insured under the contract and viewed the exercise of the right as substantively the same as an actual exchange of contracts.
-As a result, the IRS held that the exercise of the option by the taxpayer resulted in a taxable sale or disposition of the policy under Section 1001 of the Internal Revenue Code.
+As a result, the IRS held that the exercise of the option by the taxpayer resulted in a taxable sale or disposition of the policy under Section 1001 of the Internal Revenue Code of 1986, as amended ("Code").